 Be warned – it’s tough to tear your gaze away from this magical waterfall when it’s time to leave!

 The Amazon rainforest is the largest tropical rainforest in the world, covering part of Brazil, Colombia, Ecuador, Bolivia and Peru.

 Rich biodiversity, tribal cultures and a slow pace of life are some of the reasons people head to the Amazon.
 Even getting there is an adventure in itself!
 It usually includes a motorized boat ride or a slow canoe ride through some of the most remote areas in the world.

 The gateway to the Peruvian Amazon is Iquitos, but one can also go to the southern Amazon via Puerto Maldonado or Manu National Park.

-The Colca Canyon in Southern Peru is a river canyon twice as deep as the Grand Canyon and widely regarded to be the second deepest in the world.
-It boasts challenging trails, gorgeous landscapes, circling condors and remote traditional villages.
+The Colca Canyon in Southern Peru is a river canyon twice as deep as the Grand Canyon and is widely regarded to be the second deepest in the world.
+It boasts challenging trails, gorgeous landscapes, circling condors, and remote traditional villages.

 You can choose to view the canyon on a day trip or take on a 2 or 3-day trek through the canyon.
 On the final day, you’ll start your hike at 5 am and climb up over 1000m in a single morning!
 It’s not for the fainthearted, but there are horses for hire along the way.